maxmilton/git-ref/README.md

 # git-ref

-Get the current git reference via [git describe](https://git-scm.com/docs/git-describe).
+Get git strings like a git describe reference or git commit hash.

 ## Installation